But let justice roll down like waters…

 For many years, immigrant families have suffered on the margins of our society.
 They have been scapegoated during difficult economic times and victimized by harsh anti-immigrant ordinances passed by some states and localities.

-campaign rhetoric villainizing immigrants will become policy targeting them because of their immigration status or religious beliefs.
+In the aftermath of the recent presidential election there is heightened concern that the campaign rhetoric villainizing immigrants will become policy targeting them because of their immigration status or religious beliefs.

 As a people of faith committed to dismantling oppressive systems and building structures and communities that reflect God’s compassion and justice, we must do nothing less than make straight a highway in the desert for our sisters and brothers.